sulak2025/civ-datascience-ipriot-proj-carpark/docs/high_level_design.md

 - location: The parking lot's location.
 - total_spaces: The total number of parking spaces.
 - available_spaces: The number of available parking spaces.
-- mqtt_client: The MQTT client to send and receive messages.
+- mqtt_client (optional): The MQTT client to send and receive messages.

 Methods:
 - `__init__(self, config)`: Initialize the ParkingLot object with the given configuration.